tomaszbabiuk/aeplugin-mobileaccess/README.md

+# Welcome

-# This is a plugin for Automate-Everything.
-Allows to control devices from an Android mobile phone.
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It allows controlling devices from an Android mobile phone over the internet.
 The connection is secured by SaltChannel.

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)

 # Directory setup
 ```bash